Josh Bell Player Props: Guardians vs. Cardinals

-Josh Bell -- with a slugging percentage of .281 in his past 10 games, including zero home runs) -- will be in action for the Cleveland Guardians versus the St. Louis Cardinals, with Matthew Liberatore on the hill, on May 26 at 7:10 PM ET.
+On Saturday, Josh Bell (.242 slugging percentage in past 10 games, with zero home runs) and the Cleveland Guardians face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 7:15 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the White Sox.
+In his last game he had a hitless performance (0-for-4) against the Cardinals.

 Josh Bell Game Info & Props vs. the Cardinals